algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ### 5.2 Server-Side API

-Objective: **Process incoming data from the Sportshield device, updating the system's state and pushing relevant notifications to the user's application in real time.**
+Objective: **Process incoming data from the SportShield device, updating the system's state and pushing relevant notifications to the user's application in real time.**

 <u>Implementation:</u><br>
-API Endpoint Configuration: Set up secure RESTful API endpoints to receive and process HTTP POST requests from the Sportshield device.
+API Endpoint Configuration: Set up secure RESTful API endpoints to receive and process HTTP POST requests from the SportShield device.
 Implement authentication and validation mechanisms to ensure data integrity and security.<br>
 Real-Time Data Processing: Upon receiving data, the server parses the JSON payload, updates the device's status in the database, and determines whether to trigger notifications based on the reported state (e.g., movement alerts, battery low warnings).<br>
 User Notification System: Integrate with push notification services to relay important alerts to the user's application, ensuring they are promptly informed of any significant events concerning their equipment.

 ### 5.3 User Application Integration

-Objective: **Present real-time data and notifications received from the server in a user-friendly interface, allowing users to monitor their equipment's status and control the Sportshield device remotely.**
+Objective: **Present real-time data and notifications received from the server in a user-friendly interface, allowing users to monitor their equipment's status and control the SportShield device remotely.**

 <u>Implementation:</u><br>
 Data Synchronization: Implement mechanisms within the application to regularly poll the server for updates or utilize web sockets for real-time data streaming, ensuring the application reflects the current state of the user's equipment.<br>
 Interactive Notifications: Design the application to display alerts and notifications in an actionable format, enabling users to respond to events (e.g., disabling an alarm) directly within the app.<br>
-Remote Device Management: Provide features within the app for users to remotely configure the Sportshield device settings, such as changing the sensitivity of movement detection or updating the NFC access list.
+Remote Device Management: Provide features within the app for users to remotely configure the SportShield device settings, such as changing the sensitivity of movement detection or updating the NFC access list.

 ## 6. Testing Strategies

-The testing strategy for the Sportshield anti-theft system is meticulously designed to ensure the application's reliability, functionality, security, and user experience.
+The testing strategy for the SportShield anti-theft system is meticulously designed to ensure the application's reliability, functionality, security, and user experience.
 It encompasses several types of tests, each targeting specific aspects of the system, from basic hardware functionality to complex software interactions and real-world usability.

 ### 6.1 Unit Testing